-A new non-perturbative approach is proposed to solve time-independent Schrödinger equations in quantum mechanics and chromodynamics (QCD).
-It is based on the homotopy analysis method (HAM) [6-13] developed by the author for highly nonlinear equations.
-Unlike perturbative methods, this HAM-based approach has nothing to do with small/large physical parameters.
+Table 12 Convergent results of the eigenvalue E{10} of eq.
+(43) versus β , given by means of the HAM-based approach to do with small/large physical parameters.
 Besides, convergent series solution can be obtained even if the disturbance is far from the known status.
-A nonlinear harmonic oscillator is used as an example to illustrate the validity of this approach for disturbances that might be hundreds times larger than the possible superior limit of the perturbative approach.
-This HAM-based approach could provide us rigorous theoretical results in quantum mechanics and chromodynamics (QCD), which can be directly compared with experimental data.
+A nonlinear harmonic oscillator is used as an example to illustrate the validity of this approach for disturbances that might be one thusand times larger than the possible superior limit of the perturbative approach.
+This HAM-based approach could provide us rigorous theoretical results in quantum mechanics, which can be directly compared with experimental data.
 Obviously, this is of great benefit not only for improving the accuracy of experimental measurements but also for validating physical theories.